-The Canadian Chancery in Nairobi, Kenya is one of a number of JLR Canadian High Commission and Embassy project throughout the world.
-We designed this facility in association with the architectural staff of the former Department of Foreign Affairs and International Trade Canada.
+The Canadian Chancery in Nairobi, Kenya is one of a number of our Canadian High Commission and Embassy projects throughout the world.
+We designed this facility in association with the architectural staff of the former Department of Foreign Affairs and International Trade Canada (DFAIT).